dave-hillier/disruptor-unity3d/README.md

 I wanted to replace the `ConcurrentQueue` with something that did not have any extra allocation overhead.
 A [circular buffer](http://en.wikipedia.org/wiki/Circular_buffer) is a fixed size data structure that could be used in this case.
 When searching for an existing implementation I remembered the [Disruptor](https://lmax-exchange.github.io/disruptor/); a high performance lockless queue.
 Disruptor has many good qualities, but in my case, I only care about the lack of allocations.

 There is a [.Net port](https://github.com/disruptor-net/Disruptor-net) of the Disruptor, but it is for .Net 4 which is not supported by Unity.
 I did not want to spend the time porting it and I have a very much simpler use case.
+I don't need most of the functionality.

 I've implemented a very simple, self-contained version that uses the volatile long that is key to the implementation.
+It is intended to be self contained; just drop the source into your project.
+This project is not intended to rival the functionality of disruptor-net but provide an easy to use drop in queue.

 ## Benchmark

-I've created a simple benchmark in Test.cs for my simple single producer/single consumer RingBuffer.
+I've created a benchmark in Test.cs for my single producer/single consumer RingBuffer.
 Each frame a batch of random integers are queued.
 The values are dequeued and discarded by the other thread.

 This benchmark is not intended as an example use case or to take performance, but allowed me to profile for allocations.